Daria-kovalevaa/rsschool-cv/cv.md

 * Instagram: *Daria_kovalevaa*
 * GitHub: *Daria-kovalevaa*
 ## Brief Self-Introduction:
-*Currently I'm styding at MSMU, and supposed t be a dentist, but i feel like it's not my cup of tea.
+*Currently I'm styding at MSMU, and supposed to be a dentist, but I feel like it's not my cup of tea.
 So I'm on my way to change my life and to reach new goals as a front-end developer.
 My core strengths are that I'm openminded, up to new ideas and easy to learn new skills.*
 ## My skills:
 1. *HTML*
 2. *CSS*